Dolphins Wednesday injury update with Jay Ajayi yet again a cause for concern

 The news was much better for the Dolphins’ linebackers.
 They got back two potential starters in the same day.

-Lawrence Timmons (suspension) and Ray Maualuga (hamstring) both practiced for the first time in weeks.
+Lawrence Timmons (suspension) and Rey Maualuga (hamstring) both practiced for the first time in weeks.
 So did Nate Allen, who left the Jets game with a hamstring injury.

 Kenny Stills hurt his right hand during the game; he had practiced with it wrapped Wednesday.